rungjoo/simmc2.0/sub2_12/README.md

 When testing, there are two ways to predict matching objects.

-1. **method** 1 judges the objects corresponding to the system utterance predicted to share the same objects as the current turn as a matching score.
+1. **method 1** judges the objects corresponding to the system utterance predicted to share the same objects as the current turn as a matching score.
-2. **method** 2 judges all objects corresponding to system firing predicted to share the same objects as the current turn as true.
+2. **method 2** judges all objects corresponding to system firing predicted to share the same objects as the current turn as true.
+- All other objects are considered False.

 ## Download the trained model
 Download model from the [model folder](https://github.com/rungjoo/simmc2.0/tree/master/sub2_12/model).